michimarz/michimarz.github.io/_posts/2024-05-23-function-pointers.md

 ## Function pointers

-This is a function
+This is a function declaration:

 ```c
 int something(char* s);
 ```

-this is also a function:
+this is also a function declaration:

 ```c
 int (something)(char* s);
 ```

-And this is a variable (that can point to a function with the given signature):
+And this is a variable declaration (this variable can point to a function with this signature):

 ```c
 int (*something)(char* s);